Komo

 What does Discord use on the backend and infrastructure?

-What does Discord use on the frontend, data, and observability?
+What does Discord use on the frontend, data, or GTM tooling?

 What Discord's stack means if you sell to them